How to Freeze Eggs

 Once the eggs are frozen, you will need to remove them from the silicone muffin pan or liners.
 To do this, push up on the bottom of each cup.
 You will probably have to actually push the cup inside out to get the frozen egg out.
 (See picture above.)

-Then, once the eggs are out, place them in a labeled freezer storage bag and put them back in the freezer.
+Then, once the eggs are out, transfer them to a labeled freezer-safe bag and return them to the freezer for long-term storage.
 (See picture below.)
 Then you can take out however many egg “cups” you need for your recipe.

 A Few Don’ts When Freezing Eggs Individually:

-- DO NOT try to freeze eggs in a regular metal muffin pan.
+- DO NOT try to freeze eggs in a regular metal muffin tin.
 You WILL NOT get them out!

 - Don’t try to freeze them in paper liners either.
 You’ll have muffin wrapper all in your eggs.

-- And DON’T freeze eggs in the shell.
+- And DON’T freeze whole raw eggs in the shell.
 They will expand and crack.

 To Freeze Egg Whites

-If you just want to freeze egg whites by themselves, you can freeze them in a regular freezer container.
-I have several recipes that call for an egg yolk or two.
+If you just want to freeze egg whites by themselves, separate egg whites from the yolks.
+I have several recipes that call for an egg yolk or two and I always hate wasting the whites.

 Freezing Egg Yolks